22nd June 2025

 Live Music

-We've got live music, a stage and picnic area where you can listen to talented artists Lucy Barlow and the Austrian band, Uptown Monotones.
+We've got live music, a stage and picnic area where you can listen to returning singer Lucy Barlow and Craig Elliot's swing band.

 Vendors & Stalls